yehia67/documentation/node-software/iri/0.1/how-to-guides/run-an-iri-node-in-docker.md

 Now that your node is up and running, it'll start to [synchronize its ledger with the network](../concepts/the-ledger.md#ledger-synchronization).
 Give your node some time to synchronize, or read our troubleshooting guide if your IRI node isn't synchronizing.

-## Check that the IRI is synchronized
+## Step 3.
+Check that the IRI is synchronized

 The IRI is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.